MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_buildpagingbuffer_notifyresidency.md

 The physical address of the allocation.
 The physical address (0, 0) is invalid and is used when the allocation is being evicted.

+### -field Resident

+Set to 0 when the allocation is evicted and set to 1 when the allocation is committed.

+### -field Reserved

+This member is not used and should be set to zero.

 ## -remarks

 The paging operations is issued only for allocations, for which the kernel mode driver sets the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a>::<b>ExplicitResidencyNotification</b> and <b>AccessedPhysically</b> flags.